We knew we’d love Koh Tao.

-The more we travelled, the more we were told: go to Koh Tao.
+The more we travelled around Asia, the more we were told: go to Koh Tao.
 You have to go to Koh Tao.
 Koh Tao is the best Thai island.
 Don’t miss Koh Tao.

 Then we got to the end of the pier and were hounded for the next 100 metres.
 “TAXI TAXI TAXI BOAT TAXI WHERE YOU GO TAXI TAXI?!?!?!!??”
 This would be our soundtrack for the next few days, and already I was SICK OF IT.

-Unfortunately, we had only booked somewhere for the following night, and tonight it was fully booked.
+Unfortunately, we had decided to come a day early after figuring we might actually want to spend a bit longer on Koh Tao, so we had only booked somewhere for the following night, and tonight it was fully booked.
 So was the hostel next door.
 And the hostel opposite.
 Clearly everyone was coming from Koh Phangan, and a LOT of people had come off the boat with us.
 Shit.

 We managed to find a guesthouse a few metres away and we were relieved to see that for the two of us, we were actually charged almost the same price as the hostel dorms.
 The owners were lovely ladies who were so nice that we actually came back to book a snorkelling trip through them and do our laundry!

-We also stopped off in Sairee to see what the fuss was all about, and we weren’t impressed.
+We also stopped off in the popular hub of Sairee to see what the fuss was all about, and we weren’t all that impressed.
 It’s okay.
 It’s nice.
-It’s touristy and expensive.
+It’s touristy and more expensive than the rest of the island.
 And as we were staying in what I think is a much nicer town that had food for half the cost, I don’t see why it’s worth the hype.
 Even the beach wasn’t that much better than the one in Mae Haad.

 And as it happened, the hostel we were booked into was also pretty awesome.
 We could see why it was often booked up.
 Everything is London themed inside and out, and we hear from a little bird that the dorm doors are going to painted as Tardis’ soon!

-Our second full day had been booked for a snorkelling tour.
-I wasn’t keen, but Ash was dying to do it so I thought I’d face my fears and give it a go.
+Our second full day had been booked up for a snorkelling tour.
+I wasn’t keen, but Ash was dying to do it so I thought I should face my fears and give it a go.

 At our first stop, we were in deep water with strong currents.
 I had a panic attack while trying to swim back to the boat and the views hadn’t even been that good.
 Was this going to be a complete disaster?
 I finally got back to the boat in tears, all my energy drained.
 I considered not leaving the boat again.